There is no magic pill to cure an abdominal muscle separation, also known as mummy tummy and diastasis rectus abdominis (DRA).

 You don’t shoot a cannon from a boat.
 We can apply the same analogy when speaking of returning to exercise.
 Let’s make sure the core and floor muscles are working well and there are no other injuries from childbirth that need to be addressed before performing more strenuous forms of exercise.

 If patients haven’t already started on activating their core and pelvic floor muscles, that is where I start them off.
-I also encourage light exercises such as walking, swimming, post-natal classes, low-intensity gym workouts with an emphasis on posture, breathing, core and pelvic floor activation.
+I also encourage light exercises such as walking, swimming, post-natal classes, low-intensity gym workouts with an emphasis on posture, breathing and strengthening your core.